-Outsourcing is used for forestry activities such as forest plantation, maintenance, main use and transportation.
-In order to ensure that outsourcing providers are informed about certification and other requirements, annual training is organized, and outsourcing providers are also provided with the training materials and electronic copies of the binding certification standards.
+Outsourcing is used for forestry activities such as silviculture, maintenance, harvesting and transportation.
+In order to ensure that outsourcing providers are informed about certification and other requirements, trainings are organized and contractors are also provided with electronic copies of the binding certification standards.